Menu

 Is there a risk of blood clots?

-There have been a small number of reports of unusual types of blood clots in people who have had the AstraZeneca COVID-19 vaccine.
-This condition, called thrombosis with thrombocytopenia syndrome (TTS), is very rare and mostly occurs in younger females.
+There were a small number of reports of unusual types of blood clots in people who had the AstraZeneca COVID-19 vaccine.

-There is no evidence that people who have had a past history of other types of blood clots have an increased risk of developing TTS, or of becoming more ill from it if it occurs.
-The Government advises that people with the following conditions can get the AstraZeneca vaccine:
+This condition, called thrombosis with thrombocytopenia syndrome (TTS), was very rare and mostly occured in younger females.
+There is no evidence that people who had a past history of other types of blood clots had an increased risk of developing TTS, or of becoming more ill from it if it occured.

 Please talk to your GP or neurologist if you have any other concerns about blood clots after COVID-19 vaccination.